JerryLMJ/LMJDropdownMenu/README.en.md

 ## Update log

-- **2020.10.15（3.0.0_beta）：**
+- **2020.10.15（3.0.0）：**
-🎉 latest 3.0.0 _beta version has support for various scenarios, including navigation, storyboard, UITableViewCell, etc, and whether the parent view space enough, can be normal !!!
+🎉 latest 3.0.0 version has support for various scenarios, including navigation, storyboard, UITableViewCell, etc, and whether the parent view space enough, can be normal !!!
 This update reconstructs the drop-down list to accommodate the lack of space in the parent control and to meet the needs of a variety of scenarios.
-After the Beta issues are collected, a 3.0.0 Release will be released as soon as possible.
-⚠️ By 2.x.x Version upgraded to 3.0.0 _beta version of the developers need to pay attention to: the Api interface no change, but the inside of the drop-down list display is completely different, please pay attention to in the process of replacing handling of drop-down list display space (Beta version do not need to consider the question of whether a parent view space enough).
+⚠️ By 2.x.x Version upgraded to 3.0.0 version of the developers need to pay attention to: the Api interface no change, but the inside of the drop-down list display is completely different, please pay attention to in the process of replacing handling of drop-down list display space (3.0.0 version do not need to consider the question of whether a parent view space enough).

 - **2019.12.23（2.1.0）：**
 Fixed the use of controls in xib and storyboard.